simonmichael/hledger_site/src/install.md

   echo $PATH
 </div>

-and here's a way to add the stack and cabal install dirs permanently:
+and here's a way to add the stack and cabal install dirs permanently , if you are a bash user:

 <div class="command">
   echo "export PATH=~/.local/bin:~/.cabal/bin:$PATH" >> ~/.bashrc <br>